tech-learning-collective/tech-learning-collective.github.io/about/index.md

 <p>In keeping with our original mission, the TLC is especially in service to people who might identify themselves as being “outsiders” to the mainstream “tech world.”
 That is, those folks who have either never been tech workers or who have otherwise felt at odds with the general culture of technocapitalism, its tech bros, and its monocultural intentions.</p>

 <p>The goal of the TLC is to provide its students with the resources and abilities to in turn provide for their communities, especially as it relates to liberating their communities from corporate overseers (like Google and Facebook).
 Our students already assist in the organization of projects like community gardens, <a href="https://en.wikipedia.org/wiki/Copwatch">Copwatch</a> programs, and other projects that help build collective power.
-At TLC, students learn how to extend the existing capabilities of their projects and communities using free, open, and ubiquitous digital technologies.</p>
+At TLC, students learn how to extend the existing capabilities of their projects and communities using free, open, and increasingly ubiquitous digital technologies.</p>